nee-hit476/Jenji/README.md

 | WebSocket errors   | Ensure backend is running on `http://localhost:8000`          |
 | No detections      | Check `MODEL_PATH` in `model_loader.py`; verify weights exist |
 | Slow training      | Reduce batch size; monitor GPU usage with `nvidia-smi`        |

+---

+## 📝 License

+This project was created for a hackathon.
+Please check the repository for license details.

+---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+---

+<p align="center">Made with ❤️ for Space Station Safety</p>